Skip to content

 Method Signature

-// Sets the LIKE condition for the specified field
+// Sets the LIKE condition for the specified column

 like(R column, Object val)

-// Sets the LIKE condition for the specified field based on a condition
+// Sets the LIKE condition for the specified column based on a condition

 like(boolean condition, R column, Object val)